 Build an exciting and diverse policing career with SPS!

 Surrey Police Service (SPS) is changing the face of policing with innovative new approaches, community-based solutions, and strong community partnerships.
-We're looking for new recruits with a passion for community policing, who want to build a satisfying and exciting long-term career with a progressive municipal police service.
+We're looking for recruits with a passion for community policing, who want to build a satisfying and exciting long-term career with a progressive municipal police service.

-SPS will grow to become one of Canada's largest independent police services, offering a diverse range of work, and opportunities to join Lower Mainland Integrated Teams.
-Too see why SPS is an opportunity unlike any other - and the organization where many experienced officers have chosen to build an exciting career - please visit "Why Join SPS"
+SPS will grow to become one of Canada's largest independent police services, offering a diverse range of work, and opportunities to join the Lower Mainland Integrated Teams.
+To see why SPS is an opportunity unlike any other - and the organization where many experienced officers have chosen to build an exciting career - please visit "Why Join SPS"

 We're intentional about building a culture that is inclusive, respectful, and supportive, with a strong focus on employee health and wellness.
 SPS welcomes applicants who align with our vision and values, and who have integrity, initiative, and a strong work ethic.
 If you want to make a difference in a diverse and growing city - with all of the implied opportunities and challenges - we'd like to hear from you.

 We think beyond the typical public safety solutions to issues around representation, communication, and relationship-building.

 Visual acuity standards

 The COVID-19 pandemic has given rise to significant health and safety risks in the workplace.
 SPS has implemented multiple actions, programs, and safety measures to address these risks.
 The Public Health Officer and other government officials have repeatedly affirmed vaccination as the most effective protection against COVID-19.

 SPS continues to implement precautions for the protection of the health and safety of its employees and those with whom they interact from the hazards to health, safety, and life posed by COVID-19.
 Vaccination is a key element in the protection against the hazards to health, safety and life posed by COVID-19.